yanyingwang/CBFixesAndTweaks/README.md

 It fixes sound (unfortunately the mic still doesn't work) and keyboard layout.
 See http://www.fascinatingcaptain.com/blog/automate-chromebook-fixes-for-linux/

+# What has been fixed by Yanying
+The keyboard layout for Toshiba Chromebook 2014 (swanky), swap Super key(search key) with Ctrl key.
+Happy use it!

 # How to use
 Copy and paste these commands in a terminal window and reboot!